Yasmine-Mohsen/Predictive-Analysis-of-Car-Sales-using-Linear-Regression-with-Sklearn/README.md

 ## Introduction

-Employee absenteeism is a critical issue for organizations as it can affect productivity and operational efficiency.
-The primary objective of this project is to predict absenteeism patterns and identify key factors contributing to employee absences using logistic regression.
+The primary goal of this project is to predict future car sales based on historical data.
+By using linear regression, we aim to understand the relationship between various factors and car sales, and use this relationship to make accurate predictions.

 ## Data Collection

-The dataset includes various features such as:

-- Employee demographics
-- Job role
-- Absenteeism reasons
-- Absenteeism duration
-- Other work-related factors
+The dataset used in this project includes historical sales data from a leading car manufacturing company.
+This data is crucial for training the linear regression model.

 ## Data Preprocessing